About Father Joe

 About Author, Kathryn Cloward

-Kathryn Cloward is an award-winning book series author, multi-genre songwriter, producer, and publisher.
+Kathryn Cloward is an award-winning book series author, multi-genre songwriter, and producer.
 She has earned national praise for her purposeful Kathryn the Grape® children’s media, and has written impact songs for causes that support children braving cancer, rare disease awareness, and refugee youth programs.
 A prolific storyteller of simplification, Kathryn enjoys crafting big topics into compelling stories and songs for people of all ages to easily grasp and appreciate together.
-She’s also the founder of Kandon Unlimited, Inc., a heart-centered mindful media company intent on creating and publishing positive and empowering media.
 Having known Father Joe her entire life, being asked by him to write his book is one of her greatest honors; she joyfully dedicated two years to writing it in service of honoring Father Joe and his legacy.